chimera-linux/chimera-live/README.md

 # ./mkrootfs.sh -b base-minimal
 ```

+The `mkrootfs.sh` is also capable of creating delta tarballs.
+The invocation
+only differs in that you pass a base tarball (previously created with the same
+tool) via `-B some-base.tar.gz`.
+The new tarball will then only contain newly
+added or changed files, creating a tarball that can be extracted over the
+base tarball to get the whole thing.

 ## Setting up specific devices

 The `mkpart.sh` and `unrootfs.sh` scripts allow you to prepare e.g. SD cards